jfcere/ngx-markdown/README.md

 ## Synthax hightlight

-When using static markdown you are responsible to provide the code block with related language
+When using static markdown you are responsible to provide the code block with related language.

 ```diff
 <markdown-to-html>